 This nearly always works for their favor, and let me tell you why:

 When we speak nicely about the school, we in fact speak nicely about people who lead and manage the place.

 These people often sit in the interviewing panel.
 Everyone likes to be praised for their work, so if you find something worthy of a praise, mention it in your answer.

 If you find nothing, however (the school is new, or has a bad reputation), you can talk about personal reasons, such as good traffic connection to the place, fitting working environment, having connection with other teachers from the school, etc.

 I have spent a lot of time researching about schools in this district.
 I found your institution to be the most modern, high quality secondary school, with great reputation.
 I talked to some parents of the children, people I know personally, and they told me only good things about your school, and the teachers who work here.
 I would be proud to become a member of this particular team, and that’s why I applied here.

 To be honest, I chose your school mainly because of a good location.
 It’s just ten minutes walk from my apartment.
 Living close, you can count with me for last minute replacements.
 Of course, you face some problems here, but which school in this district doesn’t?

-* Do you like the answers?
-Check my eBook, the Teacher Interview Guide, to see brilliant answers to twenty-eight most common interview questions for teachers.
+* Special Tip: Check my eBook, the Teacher Interview Guide, to see brilliant answers to twenty-eight most common interview questions for teachers.
 Thank you, Glen.